mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 To access the FxA Admin Panel, set up your VPN ([see instructions on Confluence][mana-vpn]) and request to be added to the appropriate [LDAP groups][bugzilla-common-scenarios-ldap].
 :::

+In general, the triage owner should be consistently checking whether there are new urgent or severe issues throughout the day, and be prepared to switch focus and/or redirect issues.

 ### FxA

 When planning your workload for the sprint, consider taking on around 50% less than usual in order to allocate a portion of each day to triage ownership duties.
 If you’re in the middle of high priority feature work, fill your availability with that work.
 Otherwise, favor taking on a high priority maintenance item(s).